awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 ## Changing the time zone of an RDS Custom for Oracle DB instance<a name="custom-managing.timezone"></a>

-You change the time zone of an RDS Custom for Oracle DB instance manually, unlike RDS for Oracle where you use the `TIME_ZONE` option in a custom DB option group\.
+You change the time zone of an RDS Custom for Oracle DB instance manually\.
+This approach contrasts with RDS for Oracle, where you use the `TIME_ZONE` option in a custom DB option group\.

-You can change time zones for RDS Custom for Oracle DB instances multiple times, but we recommend not changing them more than once every 48 hours\.
+You can change time zones for RDS Custom for Oracle DB instances multiple times\.
+However, we recommend not changing them more than once every 48 hours\.
 We also recommend changing them only when the latest restorable time is within the last 30 minutes\.

 If you don't follow these recommendations, cleaning up redo logs might remove more logs than intended\.
-Redo log timestamps might also be converted incorrectly to UTC, which can prevent the redo logs from being downloaded and replayed correctly\.
+Redo log timestamps might also be converted incorrectly to UTC, which can prevent the redo log files from being downloaded and replayed correctly\.
 This in turn can prevent point\-in\-time recovery \(PITR\) from performing correctly\.

 Changing the time zone of an RDS Custom for Oracle DB instance has the following limitations:
 + PITR is supported for recovery times before RDS Custom automation is paused, and after automation is resumed\.